SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 98 of most frequent 100 words are already in Basic ,

 Half of VOA-SE words are also Basic words.
+We have attempted to remove duplicates.

 More than you may want to know.